Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * D"7:0:0:0:0" if D7 is the last defined Dn.
 Then it is the definition of the tool, G10 offsets will be added before calculating forward kinematics.
 D7 values of d, ytr or a will be added to the G10 offsets.
 * D"!1:100.0:0:0:0" inverts the transformation matrix.
 * D"1:ztr=300" sets the Z trans parameter to 300 mm for a prismatic axis which is connected to D1
-* D"1:ztr=300:zrot=20.0" sets the Z trans parameter to 300 mm for a prismatic axis and a fixed 20 degree offset value to the zrot of D1 (the movement is linear, but the Z axis is tilted by 20 degrees)
+* D"1:ztr=300:zrot=20.0" sets the Z trans parameter to 300 mm for a prismatic axis and a fixed 20 degree offset value to the zrot of D1 (the movement is linear, but the Z axis is constantly rotated by 20 degrees)

 # M669 P parameter: axisTypes, special